-Development option Likelihood of option Significance of impact Possible mitigation strategies Summary of mitigation strategy and its effect on heritage values option option , i i i i i i i i i i i i i i i i i i i some of the buildings would facilitate the retention of built heritage values, but would affect values related to heritage context and may not allow alterations that could make future use of the buildings viable.
+Development option Likelihood of option Significance of impact Possible mitigation strategies Summary of mitigation strategy and its effect on heritage values some of the buildings would facilitate the retention of built heritage values, but would affect values related to heritage context and may not allow alterations that could make future use of the buildings viable.
 Demolition of the Moderate The demolition of all structures would Architectural interpretation of the Architectural interpretation would be a WWII structures to have a significant impact on the heritage heritage value items within the way of reflecting the site's military past provide values of the DNSDC site.
 If the current design and construction of and memorialising the former buildings development areas boundaries of the site were kept intact, structural elements on the SIMTA and layout at the site.
-Architectural for intermodal the site would retain some local historical site (e.g. lighting or building interpretation would be most effective if warehousing significance as an illustration of the facades). employed in conjunction with the wateriousing boundaries and alignments of the relocation and adaptive reuse of some of original land grants and subdivisions in the WWII buildings. the area.
+Architectural for intermodal the site would retain some local historical site (e.g. lighting or building interpretation would be most effective if warehousing significance as an illustration of the facades). employed in conjunction with the , and an and a starting boundaries and alignments of the relocation and adaptive reuse of some of original land grants and subdivisions in the WWII buildings. the area.
 The major national significance of the site lies in its role as a military Archival and photographic Archival and photographic recording of camp, particularly in the WWII buildings recording of the site, with copies the site (including the buildings (including their fabric, layout, and ability of the records held at the site and themselves, and the layout of the site) to demonstrate the original road and rail at the new locations of any should be undertaken before any changes alignments through the military camp) buildings which have been are made to the site.
 This mitigation and this would be diminished with the relocated. option would not actually conserve the demolition of the buildings. heritage values of the site or buildings, nor provide an easily accessible/visible